\textit{Versteasch du mi?} Computational and Socio-Linguistic Perspectives on GenAI, LLMs, and Non-Standard Language: Computational Linguistic Perspectives on LLMs (Non-)Standard Language

-A second major issue that further compounds the challenge of tokenization is that many under-resourced languages have high morphological complexity and non-standard languages have substantial orthographic variation.
-English and Chinese, languages spoken by many LLM developers, are relatively ``morphologically poor'' (such as measured by \citet{morphological_richness}), having fewer morphemes and simpler morphotactics.
-Tokenization methods are inherently biased towards morphologically poor languages, as languages with a lower Type-To-Token (TTR) ratio~\cite{kettunen2014can} can be represented with a smaller vocabulary of subwords.
-On the other hand, Kurdish for example is a fusional language, where a single word can be built by combining morphemes for functions such as tense, person or negation.
-As such, a whole sentence in English may be compressed into a single complex Kurdish word.
-This challenge is intensified by the presence of allomorphs: Because Kurdish grammar is highly sensitive to the sounds surrounding a prefix or suffix, a single grammatical marker (like a plural or a tense indicator) might change its spelling or sound depending on the verb it attaches to.
+One specific challenge is fusional languages, such as Kurdish, where a single word can be built by combining morphemes for functions such as tense, person or negation.
+As such, a whole sentence in English may be compressed into a single complex word.
+This challenge is intensified by the presence of allomorphs: languages such as Kurdish can be highly sensitive to the sounds surrounding a prefix or suffix, a single grammatical marker (like a plural or a tense indicator) might change its spelling or sound depending on the verb it attaches to.
+The development of language-specific tokenizers~\citep{kiulian-etal-2025-english} can be an effective remedy to this, however, it not only requires the development of a new tokenizer, but also a large amount of fine-tuning of the model to accommodate the new tokenizer.

 For languages without a unified orthography, multiple spellings may exist based on local sub-dialects.
 Moreover, much of what LLMs see of such languages is extracted from informal contexts such as social media, which often contain errors due to carelessness (i.e., typos) as well as linguistic variation.
-Further, for a language such as South Tyrolean, there is a strong linguistic pull towards the associated standard language (i.e., Modern High German) not only for the speakers but also for the model, which will have substantial training on the standard language.
+Moreover, as these texts primarily come from informal contexts and specific domains, models' performance may not be as widely-applicable as for languages with a wider coverage.
+Further, for non-standard varieties that are closely related to an existing standard language, there is a strong linguistic pull towards this standard (e.g. for South Tyrolian towards Modern High German) - not only for the speakers, who might draw on graphematic conventions of the associated standard language to spell their variety~\citep[e.g.][]{alber2024verschriftungsprinzipien}, but also for the model, which will have substantial training on the standard language.
 If AI tools are used for regional governance or service delivery, their inability to handle non-standard spelling can lead to exclusionary bias.
 Citizens who write in their native dialect may find themselves misunderstood or ignored by automated systems that were optimized for a standardized ``prestige'' language.